CoderDojoGitHub/paint/README.md

+# Paint
+Build a painting application in Ruby with Shoes™

 Today we're going to build a program that lets us paint pictures on the screen.
 We're going to do this using Shoes, which uses the Ruby programming language.